What is laser hair removal?

 What happens after the treatment?

 Three to seven days after the treatment, you may experience what seems to be regrown hair.
 The hair is actually just being shed as a result of your treatment and is not really regrowing.
-Between treatments you should not wax or pluck your hair, but it is permissible to shave the area.
+We advise you to not wax or pluck your hair, but it is permissible to shave the area.

 When to schedule the next appointment?